 Note: The weightage shown against each section indicates, study time required for the topics in that section.
 This weightage does not necessarily specify the number of marks to be allocated to that section in the examination.

-1. Group / Consolidated Financial Statements (Balance Sheet & Income Statement) in accordance with relevant IFRs / IASs. [simple groups including subsidiaries & associates
+1. Group / Consolidated Financial Statements (Balance Sheet & Income Statement) in

 Definition of holding, subsidiary and associated undertaking; preparation of company accounts and consolidated financial statements as per IAS-27.